davisnw/mvvm-palindrome/RelatedPatterns/index.markdown

 MVVM evolved from and is related to several other patterns.

+Note that from a coding perspective, all of these patterns eliminate (or nearly so) the use of a "code behind" file.

 #[Model View Controller Pattern](http://martinfowler.com/eaaDev/uiArchs.html) (MVC)
   * A way of achieving [Separated Presentation](http://martinfowler.com/eaaDev/SeparatedPresentation.html) - that is keep our presentation logic and our domain logic from interfering with each other.
   * Often used with a [Presentation Model](http://martinfowler.com/eaaDev/PresentationModel.html)